Iamhere345/ghidra_psx_ldr/README.md

 # ghidra_psx_ldr
-Sony Playstation PSX executables loader for GHIDRA
+Sony Playstation PSX executables loader for GHIDRAAAAA

 Video tutorial on how to deal with overlays: https://youtu.be/DuQQfjTkkQc